Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 ###### Wandering Spider (Injury)
 Not only is it one of the most dangerous spiders, it's one of the most aggressive ones, and won't hesitate to attack humans.
 The venom is a neurotoxin.

 While poisoned you suffer from -3 Accuracy.
-Any time your Chakra penalty increases, your Stamina penalty increases by half that much, and vice versa.
+Any time your Chakra penalty increases, your Stamina penalty increases by half that much, and vice versa, rounded down.

  - Poison: 4
  - Duration: 100